Volunteer Program Updates

 Abby Jackson, (center) helps two of our sisters clean their new convent in Chicago!

-Volunteer, Rebecca Schererville, visits a village in Kenya
+Volunteer, Rebecca Scherrer, visits a village in Kenya

 The Plymouth Volunteer Fire Department held a joint cookout for the two hotels where we serve 145 people every Tuesday and Thursday!
 Thank you, PVFD!